nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### `NAME` field

-In our application, we understand that everyone's names can have various characters and symbols, thus we decided that as long as it is not a blank string, it is considered acceptable.
+In our application, we understand that everyone's names can have various characters and symbols, and of any length, thus we decided that as long as it is not a blank string, it is considered acceptable.

 ### Concept of a phone number